 Skip to content

 Planning enforcement can investigate breaches of planning control.
-If you think there has been a breach of planning control, you can report it using the form below.
+If you think there has been a breach of planning control, you can report it using the form.

 A breach in planning control includes carrying out development without the required planning permission, listed building consent, or advertisement consent.
 It includes failing to comply with a permission or any condition or limitation attached to it, and certain changes of use in land or buildings.
 A breach would also occur where development is undertaken as “permitted development” but does not comply with the regulations.
 The planning enforcement system also manages unauthorised works to protected trees and trees in conservation areas.